daisybio/preprocess_drp_data/PDX_Bruna/README.md

 ## Expression
 The microarray file downloaded is `ExpressionSamples.txt`.
 The raw files would be available at EGAS00001001913 but we chose to only re-process RNAseq data, so we worked with the provided values.

+## Copy number variations
+The corresponding file is `CNASamples.txt`.
+We are reprocessing it with [GISTIC2.0](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2011-12-4-r41) using the [GenePattern server](https://cloud.genepattern.org/gp/pages/index.jsf).
+The preparing code for GISTIC is in the Jupyter notebook.

+We used the Human Hg19 reference genome and uploaded the segmentation file and used the default settings.
+The results were written to all_thresholded.by_genes.txt.
+The remaining preprocessing code for Zenodo is in the Jupyter notebook, too.

+## Mutation
+The corresponding file is `SNVsSamples.txt`.
+We converted the file to boolean values (code in notebook).

+## Methylation
+The corresponding file is `PromoterMethylationSamples.txt` (RRBS).
+It is just promoter methylation, so we do not have the locations on the chromosomes but gene names.
+One could, theoretically, map this using a GTF file.
+But ultimately, we decided not to include the Methylation data in the Zenodo, because the values are not comparable (CpG vs. promoter methylation).
+Might do this at a later point in time.

+## Cell line names, drug names
+See notebook, just extracted.
+For gene lists, see gene lists directory